PaulVLAD22/Personal-Projects/Invention Site/ReadME.md

-Invention Site(HTML/CSS/JS/NODE.JS) - You choose the earlier invented object(info obtained from a txt file) and your score is stored , when you choose wrong, after you type a name, in a json file from which the leaderboard html file gets its list of scores.
+Image 1 - choose what was invented earlier
+Image 2 - enter your name to save your score in the leaderboard Image 3 - correct answer
+Image 4 - wrong answer
 <img src="https://i.imgur.com/9PnE7yo.png">